costume & prop designer

 How have you been dealing with the situation since the pandemic started?

-For me it was a big thing, it hit me after I had just gotten back from a trip to South America.
-It was destabilising - I was expecting to be without income for a while and things I had been planning suddenly became impossible.
-It really allowed me to take time to rethink my work and my professional direction and to let the experience of my travel sink in and get into my work.
-Also, I took a chance to do a coaching program during the spring lockdown, and this has been mind-opening.
+For me it has been a big thing, it hit me just after I got back from a trip to South America.
+It was destabilizing - I was expecting to be without income for a while and the things I had been planning suddenly became impossible.
+It allowed me to take time to rethink my work and my professional direction, and to let the experience of my recent travels sink in and get absorbed into my work.
+Also, I took the chance to take part in a coaching program during the spring lockdown, and this has been mind-opening.
 It was a group coaching, and it had been surprisingly helpful, more than if it would have been one to one.
-Being separated from people made me re-appreciate the importance of the connection with people, it was a very deep realization, maybe it coincided with the certain moment in my life.
-Eventually I could see what being disconnected from people did to me, it made me realize it’s not the way I function the best, as I believed for a long time.
-It made me realize how you can affect each other with your experience, very often others’ experience is so close to yours, much more than you could imagine.
-I guess I learned how to listen to others and to really take notice of what they do.
-Quite often artists tend to be a little self-absorbed and I guess I always suffered quite a bit from this too.
-With this whole experience, I lost interest in a certain way of working and shifted my view about the way I want to work, what gives me pleasure.
-I believe that once you fix your inside the outside will also work as well, so I'm staying positive that the new way in which I perceive work and connections will bear fruit.
+Being separated from people made me re-appreciate the importance of the connection with people.
+Eventually I was able to see what being disconnected from people does to me, and that it is not the way I function the best, as I believed for a long time.
+It made me realize how you can affect each other with your experience, very often other people’s experience is so close to yours, much more than we tend to imagine.
+I guess I expanded my ability to listen to others and to really understand what they do, on a deeper level.
+Quite often creatives tend to be a little self-absorbed, and I guess I always suffered from this myself.
+Through this whole experience, I lost interest in a certain way of working, and it helped me clarifying in which way I want to work instead,a way that gives me pleasure.
+I believe that once you fix your inside, the outside will also follow, so I'm staying positive that the new way in which I perceive work and connections will bear fruit.

 If you think about where you would like to be in some time, is there something you would love to achieve?

-This is an exercise that should be done every now and then to check where I want to be.
-Right now I go from one day to another and I don't have a timeframe for my goals but it might be helpful to set them to know where you’re headed.
-Before I tried to hold on and control too much, now I believe things will happen if I ‘float’ a little bit so I am trying to allow myself to loosen my grip on what I think should be happening.
-I do have a vision of what I would love to do very much - to create costumes for the ‘big’ dancers, for a very intense show, to be part of a very organic project, not just jump and do my little thing, but be part of something that organically grows together.
-Before I was trying to do it on my own completely randomly and now I know that you need people with a similar vision to achieve big things.
+This is a wise exercise to do, and it should be repeated every now and then to check where one wants to be.
+Right now I am living for the day to be honest, I don't currently have a time frame for my goals, but it might be helpful to set them to check where you are headed.
+In the past I used to hold on and control too much, now I believe things will happen at their pace if I ‘float’ a little bit, so I am trying to allow myself to loosen my grip on what I think should be happening.
+I do have a vision of what I would love to do - for example, to create costumes for a very intense show, to be part of a project where other people share the same level of enthusiasm and commitment, to be part of something bigger than what I could do on my own.
+Growing outside of my bubble.
+Now I know that you need people with a similar vision to achieve big things.
 This sounds too obvious but it took me a long time to admit it, because it’s difficult, but I am now able to endure more complexity than I used to.

 Going back to Budapest, what do you think is the thing that really keeps you here after those years?

 Now I know it’s the people.
-The language is difficult and sometimes the cultural differences don't make it easy either, but I realized I managed to build very good and deep connections with people on a personal and professional level.
+I came to realize that I managed to build very good and deep connections with people here, both on a personal and a professional level.

 Is there anything you wish someone had told you before you moved here?

-To kick my ass and push myself to speak the language better.
-I always thought that maybe I would leave so I thought I would do without it.
-Also, to stay as active as possible, to connect with expats and with locals, without isolating from either of them.
-In the beginning I wanted to be with the locals only, but my knowledge of the culture and the language skills were too poor and I ended up feeling really lonely.
-So just meet people, speak out about what you do, talk to people and things will happen organically.
+Secondly, to stay active and social, to connect with expats and with locals, without isolating from either of them.
+In the beginning I wanted to be with the locals only, but my knowledge of the culture and the language skills were too poor, and I ended up feeling really lonely.
+So just meet people, speak out about what you do, just get out there, and things will happen organically.